 - Time Required: 20-30 minutes

-- Special Features: Pine forests, Views of La Trinidad, Limestone Formations
+- Special Features: Pine forests, Views of La Trinidad, Limestone Formations, Mt Kalugong sunrise

-From this point, walk on paved road all the way to Mt Kalugong.
+From this point, walk on paved road all the way to the summit of Mt.
+Kalugong.
 That takes more or less 20-30 minutes.

 If you are not sure where you are heading, just ask the locals there for direction.
 Feeling thirsty or hungry?
 No worries, there are stores along the trail.

-Upon reaching Mt Kalugong, proceed to the registration booth.
-There, you will need to pay 100 pesos per person.
-For this amount, you can have a whole day of fun and exploration in Mt Kalugong.
+Upon reaching Mt Kalugong Eco-Park, proceed to the registration booth.
+There, you will pay an entrance fee of 100 pesos per person.
+For this amount, you can have a whole day of fun and exploration around Mt Kalugong.

 What to See at Mt Kalugong

-There’s just a lot of interesting sights to see at Mt Kalugong.
+There’s just a lot of interesting sights to see at Mt Kalugong Eco-Park.

-Various limestone rock formations can also be found.
-Some of these formations lie on the edge of a mountain, back-dropped by a panoramic view of La Trinidad valley.
-Here, you can also view Mt.
-Yangbew, Santo Tomas, Mt.
-Pokgong in Tublay, and parts of Baguio City.
-Similar to the famous Marag Limestone of Apayao, Mt Kalugong’s limestone formations offer opportunity for rock climbing.
+Similar to the famous Marag Limestone of Apayao, Mt Kalugong’s limestone formations offer an opportunity for rock climbing.
 Again, take extra caution.
-Any reckless move can result to injury and the heaven knows what else.
+Any reckless move can result in injury and heaven knows what else.

 What else to do?

-Aside from sightseeing, picnic and camping can also be done at Mt Kalugong.
+Aside from sightseeing, picnic and camping can also be done at Mt Kalugong Eco-Park.

-Meanwhile, there are several hammocks and swings in the area.
+Meanwhile, there are several hammocks and swings you can try.

-The cafe sits along the edge of the mountain.
-Thus, it also gives a panoramic view of La Trinidad town including notable sites such as Strawberry Farm, San Jose Church, and the Benguet State University.
-Primarily, it serves coffee and desserts.
-The items are a costly though.
-But to sip coffee while gazing at a remarkable view makes the experience exceedingly worth it.
+The cafe sits along the edge of the mountain which also gives a panoramic view of La Trinidad town including notable sites such as Strawberry Farm, San Jose Church, and the Benguet State University.
+To sip coffee here while gazing at the remarkable view makes the experience exceedingly worth it.

 Tips and Reminders

-- The best time to visit Mt Kalugong is during early morning and late afternoon to catch sight of spectacular sunrises and sunsets.
+- The best time to visit Mt Kalugong La Trinidad Benguet is during early morning and late afternoon to catch sight of spectacular sunrises and sunsets.